5 Minute Read

 You weren’t expecting that, were you?
-Why would you put money in a savings account instead of using it to pay off bills?
+Why would anyone put money in a savings account instead of using it to pay off debt?

 You May Also Like

 Once you’ve reached the magic number, take your money to the bank.
-Don’t keep it at home because you’ll use it.
-On what?
-You forgot to get cash for the school trip.
-The pizza driver needs a tip.
-Your coworkers are pooling money for a farewell gift.
-Instead of tempting yourself with cash on hand, open a savings account that’s separate from your regular checking account and put your $1,000 in it.
-And then leave it alone.
+Don’t keep it at home—you’ll use it because it’s there!
+You’d be amazed at how easy it is to justify an “emergency” when you forget to get cash for a field trip, the pizza driver needs a tip, or your co-workers are pooling money for a farewell gift.
+Instead of tempting yourself with cash on hand, open a savings account separate from your regular checking account.
+Put your $1,000 in it and leave it alone.
 Don’t touch it.
 It’s for emergencies.
-(And a clearance sale at your favorite store is not an emergency.)
+(Oh, and a clearance sale at your favorite store is not an emergency.)

-The safety net for the unexpected isn’t the only plus in starting your emergency fund.
-This first step also gives you confidence, a feeling of accomplishment and a sense of control.
+A safety net for the unexpected isn’t the only plus in starting your emergency fund.
+This first step also gives you confidence, a feeling of accomplishment, and a sense of control.
 This step proves you can save money.
 You can control your behavior.
 You’ve discovered the power of intense focus and determination.
 Now keep using those skills to tackle the next step—getting rid of your debt.

 You’ve got this!